adopted-ember-addons/ember-keyboard/API-DESIGN.md

 ## Summary

-This document explains and memorializes the API design decisions ember-keyboard has made, for the benefit of consumers of the addon as well as contributors.
+This document explains and memorializes the API design decisions ember-keyboard has made for 6.0, for the benefit of consumers of the addon as well as contributors.

 ## Motivation